 Well, the alternative route to this is to give the money to charity before the sale ever takes place.
 It is called a pre-gift to charity.
 So when we started looking at the numbers, and we decided to proceed with pre-gifting the million dollars to the charity, we came out to the good by over $200k more.

 Most of the time a client does not understand the process and all the different factors that come into play here.
-Giving charitable contributions before the transaction ever takes place saves the business owner on the amount of taxes they’ll have to pay for the sale.
+Giving charitable contributions before the sale ever takes place saves the business owner on the amount of taxes he will have to pay after the sale.

-For instance, using the apples to apples comparison from the case I’m working on, we give the million dollars to charity before selling the business.
+For instance, using the apples-to-apples comparison from the case I’m working on, we give the million dollars to charity before selling the business.
 So we promised this charity the money beforehand (we could do this many different ways).
 Then we proceeded with selling the company.
 After the taxes, the net proceeds to the client were now $7,490,000.
-So instead of the initial $7,270,000, they were going to net, they increased their bank account by $220k by pre-gifting the charitable intent before the sale occured.
+So instead of the initial $7,270,000 they were going to net, they increased their bank account by $220k by pre-gifting the charitable intent before the sale occurred.

 If you have a philanthropic desire, you can easily meet that longing and still net yourself a larger profit.
 All it takes is properly planning the gift.
 So whatever your sale price is, it does not have to be a $10 million, you can still take care of both your favorite charity as well as yourself.
 In the example above, the reason for the more than a $200k difference is the taxable amount.
 The IRS only taxed $9 million of the sales price instead of the original ten.
 Despite the $10 million price tag, one million was promised and donated to charity.
 Therefore avoiding the extra taxation on that amount.
-So just by pre-gifting the money, we lowered the taxes, increased our bottom line and still accomplished our philanthropic wish.
+So just by pre-gifting the money, we lowered the taxes, increased our personal bottom line, and still accomplished our philanthropic wish.
 I’d call that a win/win for sure.
-If you have questions on how you can do the same, contact me.